 — Fungi, yeast, Candida overgrowth, blastocystis and other parasite infections, Lyme, mycotoxins, H. pylori, dysbiotic bacteria such as citrobactor, H. pylori, pseudemonas, chlamydia, klebsiella, camphylobacter, SIBO and many others

-— Viral infections (viruses such as Epstein-Barr EBV, CMV, hepatitis, herpes, and other)
+— Viral infections including Epstein-Barr (EBV), CMV, hepatitis, HPV, herpes, and others

 — Oral infections.
-Hidden infections in the mouth and jaw, mercury amalgams, gingivitis (bacterial gum inflammation), periodontitis (bacterial gum disease) and cavitations (bacterial infections in the jawbone following tooth extraction or root canals)
+Hidden infections in the mouth, teeth and jaw, mercury amalgams, gingivitis (bacterial gum inflammation), periodontitis (bacterial gum disease) and cavitations (bacterial infections in the jawbone following tooth extraction or root canals)

 With any autoimmune disease or any other health challenge for that matter, the condition does not just pop up overnight . . . the process starts years, if not decades earlier.